QwikDev/qwik/packages/qwik/src/core/api.md

 // @public (undocumented)
 export type WatchFn = (ctx: WatchCtx) => ValueOrPromise<void | (() => void)>;

-// Warning: (ae-incompatible-release-tags) The symbol "wrapSignal" is marked as @public, but its signature references "Signal" which is marked as @alpha
+// Warning: (ae-internal-missing-underscore) The name "wrapSignal" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export const wrapSignal: <T extends Record<any, any>, P extends keyof T>(obj: T, prop: P) => Signal<T[P]>;

 // (No @packageDocumentation comment for this package)